mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

 For C++, C#, Dart, Go, Java, JavaScript, Kotlin, Lobster, Lua, PHP, Python, Rust, Swift, TypeScript use [flatc](https://github.com/google/flatbuffers).

 {{% alert context="info" %}}
-Javasscript tooling was deprecated in flatc.
-Transpile the TypeScript tooling to JavaScript using the TypeScript compiler.
+Javasscript tooling was deprecated in recent versions of flatc.
+Transpile the TypeScript tooling to JavaScript using a TypeScript compiler.
 {{% /alert %}}

 ### FlatBuffers Includes

 In addition to the generated tooling, you will need to include the FlatBuffers support library for your language.
-Check the /include/ folder in the BPIO2 repository for the required files.
+Check the `/include/` folder in the BPIO2 repository for the required files.

 ## COBS Encoding

 FlatBuffers request and response packets are encoded using COBS (Consistent Overhead Byte Stuffing) to ensure that the data can be transmitted over serial without issues.
-COBS encoding replaces zero bytes with a special marker, allowing the data to be sent as a continuous stream without needing to escape zero bytes.
-Most languages have a simple COBS library available, for example the [COBS Python library](https://pypi.org/project/cobs/).
+COBS encoding replaces zero bytes with a special marker.
+When data is sent 0x00 indicates the end of a packet.
+Most languages have a simple COBS library available, for example the [COBS Python library](https://pypi.org/project/cobs/) or the [C nanocobs implementation](https://github.com/charlesnicholson/nanocobs).

 ## Schema